AV Research and Development (R&D) Partnership Fund - Stream 1

-The AV R&D Partnership Fund (Stream 1) will support industry-led projects with up to $100,000 in funding to be used towards the development and demonstration of technologies in the Connected and Autonomous Vehicle (C/AV) sector.
+The AV R&D Partnership Fund (Stream 1) will support projects with up to $100,000 in funding to be used towards the development and demonstration of technologies in the Connected and Autonomous Vehicle (C/AV) sector.

-Collaborative projects must be between two or more companies or between a company and another strategic partner such as a post-secondary institution or municipality, if applicable.
+Collaborative projects must be between two or more companies or between a company and another strategic partner such as a post-secondary institution, municipality, or indigenous community if applicable.
 Additional collaborators on the projects are permitted.

 Along with R&D activities, OCE may also cover partial expenses for qualified Interns or Fellows to contribute to the project.

 Projects should enable the demonstration of actual products that can include a pilot, a technology that has the ability to be showcased at events, in the field, on the road, and/or customer sites.
 For clarity, funding will be for collaborative development, prototyping and validation projects at technology readiness level 3-7.
 Projects should focus on product, prototype, and technology development and demonstration.
 Significant accomplishments related to the project should be shared with the wider community through showcase events and media communications.

 OCE hosted a partnering forum to bring together potential collaborators for the AV R&D Partnership Fund.
 The forum took place on November 28, 2017.